 Other local place names that have been recorded over Paluma's history include:

-Many local place names in the area commemorate members of the Benham family who were among the first Europeans to settle around Mt Spec.
-For example, Mt Benham is in the Paluma Range near Mt Spec.
-The mining at Mt Benham was all in dense tropical scrub, which added terribly to the difficulty of prospecting and mining, and also of getting the tin away from the claims.
-Another, Benham's Lookout, a scenic lookout near Witts Lookout in the Mt Spec National Park (now Paluma Range National Park), was unfortunately closed by the Department of Environment in 1999.
+No one really knows the exact location of Mt Benham.
+Many local place names in the area commemorate members of the Benham family who were among the first Europeans to settle around Mount Spec.
+Mount Benham is thought to be in the Paluma Range near Mount Spec.
+The mining at Mount Benham was all in dense tropical scrub, which added terribly to the difficulty of prospecting and mining, and also of getting the tin away from the claims.
+Another, Benham's Lookout, a scenic lookout near Witts Lookout in the Mount Spec National Park (now Paluma Range National Park), was unfortunately closed by the Department of Environment in 1999.
+Arthur Benham never named anything after himself, they were all named by other people in his honour.

 Jacobson's Track (note: sometimes spelled 'Jacobsen'), provided access from Ingham to the mining town of Ewan, possibly during the early 1900s.
-This track passed near Mt Jacobson to Hidden Valley and was the earliest of the Mt Spec tracks and the one most used during this time.
+This track passed near Mount Jacobson to Hidden Valley and was the earliest of the Mount Spec tracks and the one most used during this time.

 At an elevation of 694 metres, Round Mountain is north of Mount Leach, east of Mount Spec, and south of Mount Houston - not to be confused with Round Mountain near the Ross Dam.